encoredev/encore/docs/tutorials/booking-system.md

 This file contains two endpoints, a setter and a getter.
 The `SetAvailability` endpoint is protected by the `auth` middleware which means that the user must be authenticated in order to call it.
 The `GetAvailability` endpoint is public and can be called without authentication.

 🥐 Let's set the availability for each day of the week.
-Go to the development dashboard at <http://localhost:9400> and select the `booking.SetAvailability` endpoint in the API Explorer.
+Open the Development Dashboard at <http://localhost:9400> and select the `booking.SetAvailability` endpoint in the API Explorer.
 For the request body, paste the following:

 ```json
 {